-In SMTK, operations performed on resources are represented
+In SMTK, operations performed on resources are accomplished with

 Each operation is a subclass that contains the code to perform the

 These subclasses register themselves (via SMTK’s auto-init macros)

 with a Manager.

 Operations are the only places where persistent objects (components and resources) should be modified, created, or destroyed.
 This is because operations hold locks to the resources they accept as inputs and may run in parallel in other threads.
 By using the locking mechanism which operations provide, you avoid race conditions, memory stomping, and many other issues encountered with parallel code.

 The next sections describe in detail: first, how operators specify the inputs they require and outputs they produce; and second, how operators register themselves for introspection by applications and scripts.

 Each operator’s inputs are specified by a Definition that inherits a base attribute-definition named “operator” while the its outputs are specified by a Definition that inherits a base attribute-definition named “result”.
 Furthermore, if an operator’s input specification is named “foo”, its output specification must be named “result(foo)”.

 SMTK uses this naming convention to construct results automatically.
 Given an instance of an Operator subclass, you can call its specification() method to obtain the Attribute which models its inputs.
 When the operator is executed, it returns an Attribute instance that models its result.